milvus-io/milvus/docs/design_docs/20230918-datanode_remove_datacoord_dependency.md

 **Note:** `Datacoord` reloads from metastore periodically.
 Optimization 1: reload channel checkpoint first, then reload segment meta if newly read revision is greater than in-memory one.
-Optimization 2: After `L0 segemnt` is implemented, datacoord shall refresh growing segments only.
+Optimization 2: After `L0 segment` is implemented, datacoord shall refresh growing segments only.

 {% endnote %}